‘Masquerade Show in the Sky’ gave Mardi Gras vibe to Las Vegas

 Pump a few tanks of helium into a Mardi Gras parade, and the result pretty much would be what Rio guests saw hourly several times a night when the hotel’s “Masquerade Show in the Sky” took flight.

-The much-missed attraction in the Rio’s Masquerade Village amused both tourists and locals from 1997 through 2013.
+The much-missed attraction in the Rio’s Masquerade Village amused both tourists and locals from Feb.
+7, 1997, when it opened as part of the Rio’s Masquerade Village expansion, until its final performance on March 30, 2013.
 The colorful spectacle included performer-laden floats traveling along a track on the ceiling and singers and dancers performing on a two-story, floor-level stage, as well as audience members trying to catch beads tossed by performers.

 Serious fans of the free attraction even could ride the floats with performers.